+Fail

-Fail: A score of fail will be assigned (based upon the general grading rubric in Appendix A) when in the professional judgment of the advisory committee members:
+A score of fail will be assigned based upon the rubric in Appendix A when, in the professional judgment of the advisory committee members:

-- The major points of the question are either incorrectly presented or absent from the answer. - The student fails to demonstrate both breadth and depth of content nor does the student demonstrate integration or conceptual understanding of each question. - Although some of the response is correct, important information has not been included or has been incorrectly stated.
+- 1. The student failed to address major points of the question and/or provided incorrect information. - 2.
+The student failed to demonstrate both breadth and depth of content nor did the student demonstrate integration or conceptual understanding of each question. - 3.
+Although some of the response(s) to one or more questions were correct, the student failed to include important or accurate information.